gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

-    If you don't do this you'll need different VAOs for different shader programs when using same geometry OR you'll need to just do the WebGL1 thing and not use VAOs and always setup attributes at render time.
+    If you don't do this you'll need different VAOs for different shader programs when using same geometry OR you'll need to just do the WebGL1 thing and not use VAOs and always setup attributes at render time which is slow.

+    NOTE: of the 2 methods above I'm leaning toward using `gl.bindAttribLocation` because it's easy to have it in one place in my code where as the method of using `layout(location = ?)` has to be in all shaders so in the interest of D.R.Y. `gl.bindAttribLocation` seems better.
+Maybe I using a shader generator then there'd be no difference.

 2. Always unbind the VAO when you're done